brra-se/terraform-infra/README.md

 # About

-This repository is concerned with the provisioning of infrastructure for the PCPartsTool project using Terraform IaC.
-Currently, the cloud services used to host PCPartsTool are AWS and Cloudflare.
+This repository is concerned with the provisioning of infrastructure for any of my personal projects using Terraform IaC.
+Currently, the cloud services used to host my projects are AWS and Cloudflare.

-**Note:** This is just one of multiple repositories that contribute to the PCPartsTool project.
+**Note:** This is just one of multiple repositories that contribute to my personal projects.
 Here are all the related repositories:

 | Repository                                                             | Built With                                                                                                                                                                                                                                                               | Description                                                         |
 | ---------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------- |